 In his speech, Rob Flaherty pointed that brand is as brand does.
 At the same time – for us PR pros – it means embracing completely new skills in a field where 95 % of business is about promise making.
 But not only that, expectations are also shifting rapidly.
 People now expect firms to answer questions in almost every conceivable level.
 This is where we meet the transformation of skills.
 We see creative newsrooms, cognitive communications centers, general companies becoming media companies, omnichannel thinking, new functions here and there, new titles, like innovation directors, intelligence directors, social business directors, not to mention makers.

 In a world where google algorithm changes twice a day, what can you trust?
 Or let’s put it this way: how can you find the right media channels or effective ways to tell your story, targeted at the right groups?
 Flaherty used influencers and systematic influencer maps as an example.
 Both of which are new platforms we need to be able to do business with.
-The challenge of these new skills and things we need to communicate to our clients would be this: as PR pros we must let our clients be aware of the intersection of our capabilities (media and public relations to social media, marketing actions to analytics, creative concepts to data science).
+The challenge of these new skills and things we need to communicate to our clients would be this: as PR pros we must let our clients be aware of the intersection of our capabilities (media and public relations to social media, marketing actions to analytics and SEO, creative concepts to data science and market research).
 These are the new interfaces through which we deliver our most precious thing, the media you can’t buy.

 The importance of action and the living message